 The Postsecondary National Policy Institute (PNPI) serves as the leading source of professional development for current and prospective federal policymakers working on higher education issues.
 PNPI’s professional development briefings and seminars provide participants with an opportunity to consider a full range of higher education topics, while engaging in constructive dialogue with postsecondary leaders, researchers and their colleagues.
-PNPI is funded by the Bill and Melinda Gates Foundation and the Lumina Foundation.
+PNPI is funded by the Bill and Melinda Gates Foundation, the Lumina Foundation and The Kresge Foundation.
 PNPI’s Summer Scholar Program receives additional funding through our CrowdRise campaign and from individual donors including Terrell Halaska, David Dunn and HCM Strategists.

 Download our one pager to learn more about PNPI’s work.